Thomas Edison State University: Student media

 Invention is the magazine of Thomas Edison State University.
 It keeps alumni, supporters, students and friends informed of news from the university, including new programs and services, special events and alumni profiles and updates.

 Reviews and achievements

-In 2013, The New York Times called Thomas Edison State University the "college that paved the way for flexibility."
+The New York Times called Thomas Edison State University the "college that paved the way for flexibility."

-In 2011, Thomas Edison State University was selected by the National University Technology Network (NUTN) to receive its Distance Education Innovation Award for the development of the FlashTrack course delivery system, which delivers entire courses to students via a flash drive and does not require a constant internet connection.

 In 2013, TESU graduates had among the highest pass rate on the exam for certified public accountants in New Jersey, in the national accounting-boards report and the school was named a top school for military students and veterans.
 It was also announced by U.S. Senator Robert Menendez that Thomas Edison State University received a $320,000 grant from the Department of Commerce's Economic Development Administration to create a regional Comprehensive Economic Development Strategy for 19 densely populated municipalities in North and Central New Jersey.

 Notable people

 Alumni

 The university has more than 60,000 alumni worldwide.